chrispwolf/night-tripper-platen/content/chapters/Rules for Play/logistics.md

 * Armored transport: 200 credits
 * Orbital shuttle: 500 credits

-## Ports &  Ship Expenses
+## Ports
 Worlds with a Technology attribute of 3 or more have a dedicated star port.
 In port, PCs can purchase equipment, repair their ship, and look for new opportunities.

-Ports charge a standard docking fee of 1 credit per week.
-Additionally, personal lifestyle expenses for PCs cost 1 credit per week per person.

-Starship repairs cost 5 credits per point of damage, plus 10 credits if the component was destroyed.
-A damaged gate core costs 20 credits to repair.
-A destroyed gate core costs 50 credits to replace.
-It takes 1 week to repair all damaged components.
-Each replaced destroyed component adds one additional week to repair times.
-For example, a ship repairing its damaged systems and guns, and replacing its gate core takes 2 weeks to repair.
+### Weekly Expenses
+* 1 credit docking fee
+* 1 credit/person lifestyle expenses

+### Starship Repair Costs
+* Per point of damage, for each component: 1 credit
+* Per destroyed component: +10 Credits
+* Damaged gate core: 20 credits
+* Destroyed gate core: 50 credits

+### Starship Repair Time
+* All damaged components: 1 week
+* Per destroyed component: +1 week

+**Refueling**
 Starship fuel costs 1 credit for 2 units of fuel.

 ## Hiring NPCs
-NPCs can be hired to fill gaps in the PCs' skills, or to perform specific tasks.
 NPCs will at a minimum expect 1 credit per week per rank of Skill.
 For highly specialized or dangerous tasks, they may demand as much as double that.

 ## Healing
 Removing all Wound conditions requires a number of weeks of appropriate medical care euqual to the Severity of a character's worst Wound.
-Depending on the nature of the Wounds, these weeks may be inpatient, outpatient or a combination.

 On worlds without free medical care, healing will cost 1 credit per Severity of each healed Wound.